 Full demo content is provided for each of our demos, however, content is not included for our sales page as this is not considered one of our demos and is used specifically for our business purposes.
 If you are interested in recreating the look of this page we recommend starting out with the demo content for Integrity 1 as it will get you a majority of the way there.

 One potential issue you may run into when using the importer is a message reading "We're sorry, the demo failed to finish importing."
 There are a few possibilities for this error, but the most common one is that the AJAX requests used to run the importer are reaching the WordPress memory limit.
 It is possible this might come up for certain hosting environments, or if you're running WordPress v4.3 as there is a memory leak in the admin that will not be patched until v4.3.1.
 If this is the case, you can try increasing your memory limit by following the instructions in the WordPress Codex.

 Another potential issue is that if you delete the demo content, and import the same demo again, it will not import the deleted pages, posts, or images.
 X remembers what has been imported, and won't reimport the same thing twice.
 If you delete something, it will be assumed that you don't want it.
 However, there is a way to purge this cache and allow the importer to run fresh again.
 Just add &clean-cache to your URL.
 For example:

 In doing this, you may run into duplicate items if you didn't delete them previously.

-If you feel you have run into a different problem with the demo content import process (either Standard or Expanded), please open a new thread in the community forum providing detailed information on the nature of the issue you're experiencing and one of our staff will be more than happy to help look into anything for you.
+If you feel you have run into a different problem with the demo content import process (either Standard or Expanded), please open a new thread in the support forum providing detailed information on the nature of the issue you're experiencing and one of our staff will be more than happy to help look into anything for you.
 Most of the time, issues are caused by simple connectivity issues or restrictive settings in a hosting environment.